FahmidAnabi/clean-code-javascript/README.md

 ### Don't write to global functions

-Polluting globals is a bad practice in JavaScript because you could clash with another library and the user of your API would be none-the-wiser until they get an exception in production.
+Polluting globals is a খারাপ practice in JavaScript because you could clash with another library and the user of your API would be none-the-wiser until they get an exception in production.
 Let's think about an example: what if you wanted to extend JavaScript's native Array method to have a `diff` method that could